WaywardGame/piratelanguage/README.md

 ?"
 , savvy?"
 * Not always.
-Usually starting with Would/Do/Be.
+Only starting with Would/Do/Be.
 ```

 ## Cloning: